BackTrack (magazine): Content

+Back Track presents a nostalgic history of Britain’s railways for its readership, which is largely made up of railway enthusiasts and trainspotters.
 The contents include picture features of two to five pages, usually in colour, and articles which may be described as amateur-scholarly, with sources footnoted, accompanied by colour or black-and-white illustrations and maps or diagrams as appropriate.
 A small section at the back contains "Reader's forum" (letters) and book reviews.
 Advertising is kept to a minimum (usually inside-front-cover and inside-back-cover only).
 No subjects more recent than ten years before publication are entertained, although contemporary developments affecting historic subjects are mentioned when necessary and current approaches to railway history are occasionally analyzed.

 In particular, the magazine hosts a long-running series of pieces by Michael Rutherford, which started in Vol. 9, no. 1 under the title 'Provocations' and became 'Railway reflections' from vol. 11, no. 1 onwards, appearing monthly but with occasional gaps, in which he looks at "old themes from new perspectives, bring(s) apparently disparate themes together or put(s) some specialized railway subject in a more general historical context".

 Often he considers aspects of 'received' railway history and tries to examine new aspects of them or to dispel common myths.